tomas-fryza/avr-course/labs/07-i2c/README.md

 >
 > After the repeated start, the same circuit address is sent on the I2C bus, but this time with the read bit R/W=1 (185, `1011100_1`).
 Subsequently, data frames are sent from the slave to the master until the last of them is confirmed by the NACK value.
 Then the master generates a stop condition on the bus and the communication is terminated.
 >
-> The communication in the picture therefore records the temperature transfer from the sensor, when the measured temperature is 25.3 degrees celsius.
+> The communication in the picture therefore records the temperature transfer from the sensor, when the measured temperature is 25.3 degrees Celsius.
 >
 > | **Frame #** | **Description** |
 > | :-: | :-- |